In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

 I teamed up with a few friends to create the first “live” party in Turntable.fm.
 That was a big deal for a few weeks.

-In 2010 I brought some of the first Startup Weekend events to the Middle East and Central America.
-This is the most rewarding work I’ve ever done.
+In 2010 I facilitated the first Startup Weekend events in the Middle East and Central America.
+This is some of the most rewarding work I’ve done.

 I dropped out of the University of Washington twice.
 Once as an undergraduate Art Major.
-The second time as a master’s candidate in HCI.
+The second time as a master’s candidate in Human Centered Design.

 I hit 47 miles per hour on a bicycle with a bee in my spandex.
 I didn't know about the bee until the bottom of the hill.

-In 2007 I joined Redfin to scale their real estate sales operations.
-I was laid off during the 2008 recession.
-This accelerated a rewarding but challenging career pivot from sales to product.
-Over the next 18 months I nearly went broke, coming home one day to find a notice of foreclosure on my condo building's entrance.
-Printed on it were my name and unit number.
+In 2007 I joined Redfin and was subsequently laid off during the 2008 crash.
+I nearly went broke, coming home one day to find a foreclosure notice on my condo.

-I got married in the town of Ganges on Salt Spring Island, a small haven off the coast of British Columbia.
+I was married in the town of Ganges on Salt Spring Island, a small haven off the coast of British Columbia.

 In 2005 I bought a motorcycle and crashed it – three times.
 I got good at fixing motorcycles.
 Later that year a friend died in a motorcycle crash.
 I sold my bike.

-I delivered pizzas for about nine months and thought it was a great job.
-The unbelievably wealthy neighborhoods were the worst tippers, followed closely by the unbelievably poor ones.
+I delivered pizzas for nine months.
+The wealthiest neighborhoods were the worst tippers, followed closely by the poorest ones.
 Folks in the middle were the most generous.

 In 2003 I opened a music production studio and arts space in Seattle, where I got to work with incredibly talented people and some incredibly dangerous ones.
 Many went on to find great success, including wins at the Oscars and Grammys.

 I studied music production in college and promoted hip hop shows.
-Around this time I also played keys and rapped in a live hip hop band based in Bellingham, WA.
+I also played keys and rapped in a live hip hop band based out of Bellingham, WA.

 In 1999 I snowboarded off a cliff at high speed (on purpose) and hit a tree before I hit the ground (not on purpose).
 I actually hit several trees and tore my MCL.
 I spent the next few months in pain, on crutches, and smoking lots of pot.